Zimnicea: History

 In 1835, it had 531 households, being the twelfth largest market town in Wallachia.
 For a short time in 1837 to 1838, it was the capital of Teleorman County, but due to internal dissent between the landowners and merchants, it was replaced by Alexandria.

-During the Romanian War of Independence (1877–1878), it was the headquarters of the Russians troops fighting in Bulgaria against the Ottoman Empire.
+During the Romanian War of Independence of 1877–1878, Zimnicea was the headquarters of the Russian Empire troops fighting in Bulgaria against the Ottoman Empire.
 During World War I, German Empire troops crossed the Danube in the Zimnicea sector, effectively bringing down the Romanian front in Muntenia.

-During the 1977 Romanian earthquake there were allegedly not many buildings destroyed by the earthquake itself.
+During the 1977 Vrancea earthquake, there were allegedly not many buildings destroyed by the earthquake itself.
 Most of the destruction is said to have actually been done after the natural disaster by bulldozer, being ordered by local authorities, in order to receive financial allowances from the central government to create a new town from scratch on a new design.
-In the next period, a new town hall, the House of Culture, a new hospital (with Austrian funding), a new high school (with funds allocated by the Swiss government), and numerous blocks of flats were built, but many other projects remained abandoned after the fall of the communist regime, amid declining local industry, and by a subsequent decline in population.
+In the next period, a new town hall, the House of Culture, a new hospital (with Austrian funding), a new high school (with funds allocated by the Swiss government), and multiple blocks of flats were built, but other projects remained abandoned after the fall of the communist regime, amid declining local industry, and by a subsequent decline in population.